facebook/create-react-app/packages/react-scripts/template/README.md

 Use the [Heroku Buildpack for Create React App](https://github.com/mars/create-react-app-buildpack).<br>
 You can find instructions in [Deploying React with Zero Configuration](https://blog.heroku.com/deploying-react-with-zero-configuration).

-#### Resolving "Module not found: Error: Cannot resolve 'file' or 'directory'"
+#### Resolving Heroku Deployment Errors

-Sometimes `npm run build` works locally but fails during deploy via Heroku with an error like this:
+Sometimes `npm run build` works locally but fails during deploy via Heroku.
+Following are the most common cases.

+##### "Module not found: Error: Cannot resolve 'file' or 'directory'"

+If you get something like this:

 ```
 remote: Failed to create a production build.
 Reason: